huanglikun/BRM/README.md

       | Table2x2.parent1 | String | High phenotype value parent sample RG tag in VCF file. |
       | Table2x2.parent2 | String | Low phenotype value parent sample RG tag in VCF file. |

-      RG tag is the “Read Group” setting at the sequencing reads mapping step.
+      RG tag is the “Read Group” setting at the reads mapping step.
 For example, the -R parameter value in BWA.

       If one parent is missing, the script will consider the genotype different from the known parent sample as the other parent genotype.
 If both parents are missing, the script will consider the reference genotype as the known parent genotype.